–Batman and Robin “Ch. 20: Twelvetoes” [Sunday newspaper strips 12/30/1945 to 2/3/1946]

 Batman and Robin send Penguin back to jail.
 During a fire, Penguin saves Warden Doyle’s life, earning commendation from the governor and parole!
 However, Penguin’s parole officers are Batman, Robin, and Commissioner Gordon and he must report to them twice a week.
 Penguin wants to go legit, but when the Peter Penguin cartoon—a lampoon mocking Penguin—becomes popular in theaters, Penguin goes ballistic.
 At his first meeting with Batman, Robin, and Gordon, the latter three seemingly calm Penguin down.
 Penguin soon winds up hired as the official spokesman for Peter Penguin and within a week or two, a huge Penguin Day Parade is held in his honor.
 Penguin uses the parade to get revenge on everyone who laughed at his animated avatar.
 Dozens of toy penguins explode across the city, setting off fiery explosions or releasing swarms of hornets.
 A few days later Penguin tries to disrupt the filming of the live-action Peter Penguin film.
 Of course, Batman and Robin are on hand.
 Penguin tries to pogo stick away, but the Dynamic Duo sends him back to prison again.

-–FLASHBACK: Mid December, 1946.
+–FLASHBACK: From World’s Finest Comics #32.
+Mid December, 1946.
 In early December, small-time gangster Joe Starr received a magickal premonition in the form of a mysterious newspaper from the future that told him he would die on December 13, 1947—the newspaper was actually a gag being played on Starr by his acquaintances.
 Struck with new found courage, Starr killed his boss, Trigger Smith, and took over his mob.
 Cut to now (mid December).
-Starr debuts as the gaudy cape-and-cowled supervillain known as Lucky Starr, complete with purple tights and yellow stars all over his body.
-Lucky Starr meets the Dynamic Duo and bests them in battle (as seen through flashback in World’s Finest Comics #32).
+Starr debuts as the gaudy cape-and-cowled super-villain known as Lucky Starr, complete with purple tights and yellow stars all over his body.
+Lucky Starr meets the Dynamic Duo and bests them in battle.

 –Batman #39, Part 3